Stereotypes: Definition And Why They Are Wrong

 They Give Us Excuses

 Last but not least, stereotypes do not just change what other people think of us.
 They can also change what we think of ourselves.
-If you constantly hear that because of your age, race, gender, or social status you must be something you are not, it creates emotional conflict.
+If you constantly hear that, because of your age, race, gender, or social status, you must be something you are not, it creates emotional conflict.

 Speak to a licensed counselor at BetterHelp.
 Our trained mental health professionals can help you see who you are beyond what others think of you.
 Or, if you struggle with stereotyping others, we can give you tips to look beyond what you see.
 The world has over 7 billion people alive today.
 No two are the same.
 By being mindful of what stereotypes are and why they are harmful, you can do your part to give value to every person.
+Read what others have to say about their experiences below.